Production Deployment Guide

 Production Configuration

-Create a production configuration file (config/config.prod.yaml
+Create a production configuration file (config/config.prod.yaml) with appropriate settings:

 app: name: saas-auth-api version: 0.1.0 env: production port: 3000